 For more examples of greetings card product photography see the Gallery.

 A shoot for Seedlings Cards & Gifts.
 Seedlings cards are handprinted on high quality textured card, showing off the material so that the consumer can see it is really important in product photography, because it’s the only way of visually communicating them.
 These greetings cards and calendars are quite unique as they come with seeds for you to plant, along with advent calendars and the like.

 Here’s some further examples from subsequent shoots with Seedlings…

 This image was taken as a sample to show the client a different way of displaying and photographing her cards, she was very pleased with the results and ordered a full shoot for her portfolio, Facebook and website.
 Many of the props for this are found objects, from the local woods, beaches etc. Other props include vintage books and weathered old boards.
 Introductory shoots are a great way to check out the service without committing to a full shoot, all the details about them can be found here.

 For more of her beautiful nature inspired artwork, and her cards and other products see her website at www.newleafcards.co.uk

-Greetings cards are something I photograph on a regular basis, having worked with many members of the Ladder Club, see here for more examples.
+Greetings cards are something I photograph on a regular basis, having worked with many members of the Ladder Club, see the Greetings Card product photography gallery for more examples.